mfem/web/src/electromagnetics.md

-While equation \eqref{boris2} may appear to be implicit it is clearly a linear equation so a small amount of algebra will produce an explicit, though more messy and less intuitive, formula.
+While equation \eqref{boris2} may appear to be implicit it is clearly a linear equation so a small amount of algebra will produce an explicit, though more cumbersome and less intuitive, formula.

 [![](img/examples/lorentz.png)](img/examples/lorentz.png)